yceruto/symfony-ddd-skeleton/README.md

 ### Name-based Virtual Kernel

 The term "Virtual Kernel" refers to the practice of running more than one application (such as `api.example.com` and `admin.example.com`) on a single project repository.
-Virtual kernels are "name-based", meaning that you have multiple kernel names running on the same project.
+Virtual kernels are "name-based", meaning that you have multiple kernel (with diferrent names) running on the same project.
 The fact that they are running on the same physical repository is not apparent to the end user.

 In short, each kernel name corresponds to one application.